francobottero/rails-interview/notes.md

   unsynced_items = TodoItem.where('updated_at > synced_at OR synced_at IS NULL')
   ```

 - **Conflict Resolution:** The latest change wins, determined by comparing `updated_at` timestamps.
 If both local and remote have changes, the newer one overwrites the older.
+If it was neccesary, we could also define a heirarchy here (local has greater importance than remote, or otherwise).

   ```ruby
   # Example: Conflict resolution